 You might also like to check out our birthstone jewellery range, featuring different birthstones for each month of the year.
 Also see our Amulets Jewellery Range for other meaningful jewellery designs.

-Scroll down to learn some of the meanings attributed to various gemstones and how to pick the right stones for you and your loved ones.
+Keep reading to learn some of the meanings attributed to various gemstones and how to pick the right stones for you and your loved ones.

 The Amazonite Gemstone